Pruuva

 Ask any professor what the most reliable way to assess whether a student truly understands something, and you will hear some version of the same answer: talk to them.

 This is not a new insight.
 Oral examination has been central to education for centuries.
 The viva voce (literally "with living voice") has been part of doctoral defense since medieval European universities.
 Medical schools assess clinical reasoning through oral boards.
 Law professors use the Socratic method to test whether students can think through a problem in real time.
 The reason these traditions persist is straightforward.
-It is very difficult to fake understanding when someone is asking you follow-up questions.
+It is much harder to rely on work you cannot explain when someone is asking follow-up questions.

 Every educator knows this.
 The problem has never been whether oral assessment works.
 The problem has been making it work at scale.